Interactive Visualization (Web-based)

 Duration: First two weeks of March 2018

 A need to build an interactive visualization to reveal the meteorites that have fallen to Earth from outer space.
-Interactive Graphs establishes a dialogue between the user and the system as the user explores the data set to uncover insights.
-The data set is taken from "The Meteoritical Society" and can be found here.
+The data-set was taken from "The Meteoritical Society".
+It can be found here.

 - How does the geographical distribution of observed meteorites differ from that of found (not observed falling) meteorites?

-- What’s the comparison of meteorite observed and found?
+- What’s the comparison of meteorite observed and found (not observed falling)?

 - Are there any differences over time in the class/types of meteorites that have fallen to Earth?